Stretches for Shin Splints

 Some sports, by their very nature, place excessive demands on the legs.
 Running, tennis, and soccer are some of those sports and each enjoys wide recreational participation.
 Proper sport-specific technique and conditioning can minimize the pounding the legs take when playing such sports.

 According to Roberts, the best cure for shin splints, (play video) once you have them, is rest.
 The length of recuperation depends upon the severity of the condition.
-Physicians may also recommend over-the-counter anti-inflammatory medications, ice packs and stretching.
+Physicians may also recommend over-the-counter anti-inflammatory medications, ice packs and do various stretches for shin splints.

 For the second shin splints stretches exercise, stand on a step, facing the step.
 Move back so the heels will freely drop below the step.
 Put a micro-bend in your knees and allow the heels to drop below the step.
 On exhalation, lift as high as possible on the toes.
 Repeat ten times and rest.